sequelize/sequelize/docs/docs/models.md

 });
 ```

-In addition to the type mentioned above&comma; integer&comma; bigint and float also support unsigned and zerofill properties&comma; which can be combined in any order&colon;
+In addition to the type mentioned above, integer, bigint and float also support unsigned and zerofill properties, which can be combined in any order,

 ```js
 Sequelize.INTEGER.UNSIGNED              // INTEGER UNSIGNED